+This is a cultivar of the wild columbine.
 Red and yellow flowers mature in early spring and last about a month attracting hummingbirds, butterflies and bees.
 Prefers partial shade (but will tolerate more sun with adequate moisture) and tolerates different soil types as long as it is well-drained.
-Self-seeds readily in the garden and blooms the second year.
+Short-lived perennial, but self-seeds readily in the garden.

 Use this plant in naturalized areas, shady garden borders, or native/pollinator gardens.
 Once the flowers are spent it makes an attractive ground cover.
 Mature size: 3′ tall and 1.5′ wide.